tombeesley/PSYC121_2022-23/docs/02-Week_2_PSYC121.md

 ### Loading the data

-Using the instructions and advice given on moodle, get the week2.zip file and bring the data and R script into R Studio
+Using the instructions and advice given on moodle, get the `week2.zip` file and bring the data and R script into R Studio.
+[The week 2 zip file is here](files/Week_1/week_2.zip)

 ### Using the R script